-As a Deaf literary artist, I created a sweet-and-short art video (2005) of the Zen koan "The Sound of Silence".
-The video challenges a preconception by telling that signing is speaking.
+Enjoy the video art of the Zen koan "Sounds of Silence" (2005).
+This video challenges a preconception by telling that signing is speaking as in a non-written form.

 The four monks agreed to meditate silently without talking for two weeks.
 On the first night, they all meditated in silence.
 The candle flame began to flicker before it went out.